Maria Eduarda Sizzles In Lacy Lingerie Set, Shows Off Her Thick Thighs

 Aside from her regular followers, many other models and influencers also liked and commented on the pic to show appreciation and support, including Gayana Rubin, Syd Wilder, and Brissa Dominguez Garcia.

 Maria hardly fails to impress her fans with her skin-baring snapshots.
-On September 19, she added a snapshot in which she rocked a red bodycon dress that hugged her hourglass figure.
+On September 19, she added a pic in which she rocked a red bodycon dress that hugged her hourglass figure.
 The deep-red outfit boasted thin straps and a sweetheart neckline that flaunted her enviable cleavage.